 The Confounding Case of the Treacherous Talisman

 This happened on a regular basis, which eventually boosted the player’s reputation and transfer value.
 He was then sold to a club in a better league for a much bigger price than he was actually worth.
-His performances are show only a shadow of the player they saw at his former club.
+His performances are shown only a shadow of the player they saw at his former club.

-With betting syndicates in knowledge that a certain player would score in pretty much every game, that his team would lose and that both teams would score, you can be sure that a lot of money was made here.
+With betting syndicates in the knowledge that a certain player would score in pretty much every game, that his team would lose and that both teams would score, you can be sure that a lot of money was made here.

 The Curious Case of the Malevolent Mouthful

-In 2010, third-divison side Cremonese were 2-0 up at half-time against Paganese.
+In 2010, third-division side Cremonese were 2-0 up at half-time against Paganese.
 During the second half, all the Cremonese players were noticeably slower, weaker and seemed exhausted.
 The match finished with no more goals, but the players felt sick and one of them crashed his car on his way home.

 The urine samples revealed the fact that they have been drugged with a sedative prescribed for insomnia.

 It was later found that Marco Paolini, the Cremonese goalkeeper, agreed to fix a match in order to pay off his debts.